 “I could barely finish 8 rows on a good sweaty day,” he proudly told me.
-“Then I got to see my buddies in town and they would buy one piece of candy for $0.05 and a Coke for $0.10.
+“Then I got to see my buddies who lived in town, and they would buy one piece of candy for $0.05 and a Coke for $0.10.
 But, it cost something different for me.
 I had to calculate in my mind - was that really worth one and a half rows of chopping cotton?”

 He told that story to my five kids at dinner.
 I am not sure they understand who picks rows of dry-fit fabric now, or if he was serious about getting to go out to dinner once per year as a kid on a farm.

 I do think they kinda got the point.
 At a time when buying anything you want is dangerously easy, we should measure any decision against how much time it takes to earn that.

 Gosh, if only there was a cotton pickin app to force our minds to stop and do that 1.5 rows math at the point of every sale.
 Deferred gratification is the key to any unusually successful savings plan.

 Seneca, one of the world's great stoics, pointed out,“It’s not that we have too short a time to live, but that we squander a great deal of it.
 Life is long enough, and it’s given in sufficient measure to do many great things if we spend it well.
 We’re tight-fisted with property…yet think too little of wasting time, the one thing about which we should all be the toughest misers.”

 Saving aggressively has a more consistent track record than any aggressive growth fund to climb up the mountain.